 Ms Garvey: speakers bureau: Boehringer Ingelheim.

 The Planning Committee for this activity included Ruth Cohen, Warren Beckman, and Annie Cheang of Continuing Education Alliance; and Mark Christiansen, PhD, PA-C, of the University of the Pacific.
-The members of the Planning Committee have no significant relationships to disclose.
+The members of the Planning Committee have no relevant relationships to disclose.

 Participants wishing to earn CE/CME credit must: